Quantum simulation of particle creation in curved space-time: Building blocks

 \section{Building blocks}

-In this section, we will describe the fundamental requirements to generate acoustic Hawking-like radiation in the form of surface phonons.
+In this section, we will describe the fundamental requirements to generate \ahorizon~for SAWs.
 In adapting the original proposal of Ref~\cite{unruh1981experimental} to solid-state devices, the difficulty lies in designing a moving medium for wave propagation.
-This can be circumvented by having a space- (and time-) dependent wave speed $c(x)$.
-An observer moving with a proper speed $v$ along the waves experiences the crossover between subsonic and supersonic propagation at $c(x) = v$ \citep{schutzhold2005hawking,nation2009analogue} - a direct route for the formation of an apparent horizon \cite{visser2003essential, jacobson1998event, nation2009analogue, schutzhold2005hawking, Weinfurtner2011, nguyen2015acoustic, Steinhauer2016}.
-Consequently, this opens up the necessity of a moving detector for measuring the emitted analogue HR.
-Here, the local modulation of the SAW speed can be achieved by exploiting its dependence on the substrate conductivity~\cite{simon1996coupling, ingebrigtsen1970linear, gumbs1998interaction, bierbaum1972interaction, hutson1962elastic, wixforth1989surface}, which can be changed locally by biasing a thin gate attached to the piezoelectric p-type semiconducting substrate (see, e.g. \cite{sze2008semiconductor}): Biasing the gate with a voltage induces a 2DEG in the surface of the substrate in the vicinity to the gate, changing the substrate conductivity.
-A properly moving detector experiences an apparent horizon for SAWs that emits analogue HR in form of piezoelectric surface phonons.
-This moving detector comprises of dynamic quantum dots (DQDs) transporting photogenerated electrons and propagating in an adjacent substrate (labeled as measurement substrate).
-A magnetic field along the $[001]$ axes leads to a Zeeman-splitting of the electron-spin states.
-The thermal occupation among the spin states, which is due to spin-orbit interaction between the thermal Hawking phonons and the electrons, reveals the Hawking temperature and can be readout by a Stern-Gerlach (SG) gate \cite{barnes2000quantum, furuta2004single}, which converts spin into current paths via the Stern-Gerlach effect.
-The arrangement of interdigital transducers (IDTs) serves as storage ring for the electrons and enables for a sufficiently long interaction time required for thermalization (estimated to $\sim$ 1 s, see Sec \ref{sec:measure}).
+This can be circumvented by having a space- (and time-) dependent wave speed $c(x, t)$.
+An observer moving with a proper speed $v$ along the waves will eventually experience the crossover between subsonic and supersonic propagation - a direct route for the formation of \ahorizon.
+Consequently, this opens up the necessity of a moving detector for measuring the created phonons.
+Here, the local modulation of the SAW speed can be achieved by exploiting its dependence on the substrate conductivity~\cite{simon1996coupling, ingebrigtsen1970linear, gumbs1998interaction, bierbaum1972interaction, hutson1962elastic, wixforth1989surface}, which can be changed locally by biasing a thin gate attached to the piezoelectric p-type semiconducting substrate (see, e.g. Ref~\cite{sze2008semiconductor}): Biasing the gate with a voltage induces a 2DEG in the surface of the substrate in the vicinity to the gate, changing the substrate conductivity.
+A properly moving detector experiences \ahorizon~for SAWs.
+The detector comprises of dynamic quantum dots (DQDs) transporting photogenerated electrons and propagating in an adjacent substrate (labeled as measurement substrate in Fig~\ref{fig:setup}).
+A magnetic field along the $[001]$ axis leads to a Zeeman-splitting of the electron-spin states.
+Due to spin-orbit interaction between the electrons and the created piezoelectric phonons, the thermal occupation among the spin states is expected to be altered and can be read out by a Stern-Gerlach (SG) gate~\cite{barnes2000quantum, furuta2004single}, which converts spin into current paths via the Stern-Gerlach effect.
+The arrangement of interdigitated transducers (IDTs) serves as storage ring for the electrons and enables for a sufficiently long interaction time required for equilibration (estimated to $\sim$ 1 s, see Sec~\ref{sec:res}).